Asylum2032/foresightinteractive/pages/factors/factor_clima_change_displacement.md

 Intensification of climate impacts increases displacement, insecurity and migrants seeking international protection
 * Climate change intensifies permanent desertification of areas and armed conflicts
 * The number of extreme weather events increases globally, impacting developing countries disproportionally, and leading to an increased number of vulnerable, internally and internationally displaced people, in precarious situations
-* Climate-induced migration policy is not addressed, migrants receive no formal legal status, and are not able to return to COI
+* Climate-induced migration policy is not addressed, migrants receive no formal legal status, and are not able to return to country of origin
 * Policy changes, conflict and economic interest lead to forced changes in land use, increase in “unsuccessful” asylum seekers, as internal displacement is not acknowledged criteria
 * People suffer persecution and human rights violations during migration journey after land disputes